JesseTNRoberts/SP25-CSC4220/syllabus.md

 Plagiarism on any assignment, as well as other violations to TnTech’s [Student Handook](https://www.tntech.edu/handbooks/student/index.php){:target="_blank"}, will be reported.
 Additionally, we reserve the right to give you an F in the course.
 It’s just not worth it!

 Rather than copying, ask for help.
 You are not alone!
 The instructor and TAs are here to help you succeed.
 We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and respect for you.

+### Generative AI Usage

+**Use of AI-assisted methods, such as ChatGPT, to generate written or code solutions to assignments is prohibited.
+Usage of past assignment solutions is also prohibited.**

+What can you do with Generative AI?

+You can ask questions to improve understanding, treat it as a documentation assistant, or even a debugging assistant.

 ### Student Academic Integrity Policy